 Why Is Oracle Losing Market Share?

-However, weakness in the global Enterprise server market led to decline in RISC server shipments for all three vendors, as investment shifted away from these vertical high-priced offerings.
+However, weakness in the global server market led to decline in RISC server shipments due to their higher price points.
 According to Gartner, x86 server shipments registered weak growth of 2.1% while high-performance RISC/Itanium servers registered a 4.5% decline in shipments on a year-on-year basis.
-Concurrently with this growth in x86 systems, Oracle de-emphasized this market to focus on the higher priced SPARC servers.
+Consistent decrease in revenues from the hardware division is a result of Oracle’s shift in focus from the low-priced x86 servers to the higher priced SPARC servers.
 While this shift resulted in a higher average pricing for Oracle’s servers, the number of shipments continued to drop for the company from this shift.
 This decrease in shipments contributed to the decline in revenues despite a higher average price per server.

 Data Center Growth Should Drive High-End Server Demand

-Despite this fall in revenues from the hardware division, Oracle has stuck to its strategy of replacing older legacy Sun hybrid (i.e.,both SPARC and x86) platforms with faster and high-margin upgraded SPARC servers and Oracle’s Engineered systems.
-In its Q2FY14 earnings call, Oracle reported double-digit growth in bookings for its Engineered systems’ division, with triple-digit growth in revenues from the high-end SPARC SuperCluster line of servers.
+Despite this fall in revenues from the hardware division, Oracle has stuck to its strategy of replacing older legacy Sun servers running on an x86 architecture with faster and high-margin SPARC servers and Oracle’s Engineered systems.
+In its Q2FY14 earnings call, Oracle reported double digit growth in bookings for its Engineered systems’ division, with triple digit growth in revenues from the high-end SPARC SuperCluster line of servers.
 Strong demand for high-end servers arises from the growing need for faster provisioning of services.
 Globally, colocation hosting services are expected to cross $43 billion by 2018, from approximately $25.7 billion in 2013.

 - Gartner Says Worldwide Server Shipments Grew 1.9 Percent, While Revenue Decreased 2.1 Percent in the Third Quarter of 2013, Gartner Press Release, December 2013 [↩] [↩] [↩] [↩]